joshwalawender/IQMon/readme.md

 See example_MeasureImage.py file in this repository.
 This file may be slightly out of date relative to the main program as it is not updated as often because it is not in use with any real telescopes.

-A better example is to look at the MeasureImage.py file in the [VYSOStools]<https://github.com/joshwalawender/VYSOStools repository>.
+A better example is to look at the MeasureImage.py file in the VYSOStools repository (<https://github.com/joshwalawender/VYSOStools>).
 This is a repository of programs for the VYSOS robotic telescopes and is always updated to use the very latest commit of IQMon.
 It is a bit more complex than the example included in this repository because it handles two telescopes.

 ## License Terms